davidkesnr/biclustering/README.md

 dataframe.
-Since we know the order of rows of the `idx` dataframe is congruent with the order of the output of the `foreach` loop, to visualize the output I can prep a simple matrix with rows and columns labelled according to the `idx` site and time clusters for plotting:
+Since we know the order of rows of the `idx` dataframe is congruent with the order of the output of the `foreach` loop, to visualize the output I can prep a simple matrix with rows and columns labelled according to the `idx` site and time clusters, for plotting:

 ``` r
 idx$out.k <- t(output)